DylanMeeus/hasgo/README.md

 [![Build Status](https://travis-ci.com/DylanMeeus/hasgo.svg?branch=master)](https://travis-ci.com/DylanMeeus/hasgo)
 # Hasgo

-Hasgo is a code generator influenced by Haskell.
+Hasgo is a code generator with functions influenced by Haskell.
-It comes with some functions/types out-of-the-box so you can start using it without running the generator.
+It comes with some types out-of-the-box so you can start using it without running the generator.
+Specifically you can start using Hasgo's `Strings` and `Ints` types.

 We want to focus on being:
 * Immutable
-* Typed (no `interface{}`)
+* Strongly-Typed (no `interface{}`)
 * Nil-safe

 ## Pie